Kai-Wels/GaldreenBlocksUnlimited/README.md

   ![Logo](./Doc/PlaceAble.gif "AddPlaceable")
   *Using the /addplaceable command blocks can be defined as placeable under any circumstance.
 This allows for more flexibility with blocks like flowers.*

+- Makes debugsticks work in survival (except for Customblocks and blacklisted blocks)

 ## Usage
 - **AddPlaceable**
     This command must be executed with a block in hand.
 After execution this block is now placeable anywhere.
+- **AddBlackListMaterial**
+  The command pattern is ``/createGaldreenBlock <x-coord> <y-coord> <z-coord>``.
+The block that is that location will be added to a blacklist and can't be changed with the debugstick as a result.
+(Survival non-op only)
 - **AddTool**
     This command defines the item in the hand of the executer as the tool used to switch between different block states in a cycle.
 - **CreateGaldreenBlock**